febbraiod/legal_aid/README.md

 Must render one show page and one index page via jQuery and an Active Model Serialization JSON Backend:

-billing entries - i.e. 5min phone_cool...1.5 hours appearsence ect ect?

-billing could be revealed by jquery on the cases show page. then if you wanted to see more than just the totals(by month?)... you could use the api to render the billing details. cases? clients?
+do clients index and show...cases are too complex

-Must use your Rails api to create a resource and render the response without a page refresh.
+Must use your Rails api to create a resource and render the response without a page refresh:

-notes?(this is perfect for notes, but i'm worried about how complex it will be using my join table
+this is just an ajax post request to make a new note then add it to the list

 The rails API must reveal at least one has-many relationship in the JSON that is then rendered to the page:

-look at the serializer lesson's reguarding authors and posts.
+look at the serializer lesson's reguarding authors and posts. might need a page for user's notes to show the uses of an explicit serilaizer which is what i think the assessment requires

-still perfect for notes (I think)

-Must have at least one link that loads, or updates a resource without reloading the page.

-notes

 Must translate the JSON responses into Javascript Model Objects.
 The Model Objects must have at least one method on the prototype.
 Formatters work really well for this.

-model objs would work well for cases too
+did already for notes do the same for clients